Carter Plantation

 The Carter Plantation, also known as the Carter House, is an historic plantation house located at 30325 Carter Cemetery Road, southwest of Springfield in what is now Livingston Parish, Louisiana, United States.

 The property was purchased by Thomas Freeman in 1817, from James Rheem, who acquired it from a Spanish land grant in 1804.
-Freeman, a free person of color, was the first African American to own property in the Greensburg District (St. Helena Parish), the southern portion of which became Livingston Parish.
+Freeman, a free person of color, who was a slave owner and the first African American to own property in the Greensburg District (St. Helena Parish), the southern portion of which became Livingston Parish.

 The home was listed on the National Register of Historic Places on February 23, 1979.

 Early history

 The land of the plantation was originally part of West Florida, which from 1763 to 1810 was under British and then Spanish control.

 Livingston Parish was created February 10, 1832, when St. Helena Parish was divided.
 There is some controversy as to whether the Parish was named after Edward Livingston or Robert R. Livingston, although the name is generally attributed to the former.